On the maximal unramified pro-2-extension of $\mathbb{Z}_2$-extension of certain real biquadratic fields: Abstract

 \section{Abstract}

-For any positive integer $n$, we show that there exists a real number field $k$ (resp. $k'$) of degree $2^n$ whose $2$-class group is isomorphic to $\ZZ/2\ZZ\times \ZZ/2\ZZ$ such that the Galois group of the maximal unramified extension of $k$ (resp. $k'$) over $k$ (resp. $k'$) is abelian (resp. non abelian, more precisely isomorphic to $Q_8$ or $D_8$, the quaternion and the dihedral group of order $8$ respectively).
-In fact, we construct the first examples in literature of families of real biquadratic fields whose unramified abelian Iwasawa module is isomorphic to $\ZZ/2\ZZ\times \ZZ/2\ZZ$, and so that is satisfying the Greenberg conjecture.
+For any positive integer $n$, we show that there exists a real number field $k$ (resp. $k'$) of degree $2^{n+2}$ whose $2$-class group is isomorphic to $\ZZ/2\ZZ\times \ZZ/2\ZZ$ such that the Galois group of the maximal unramified extension of $k$ (resp. $k'$) over $k$ (resp. $k'$) is abelian (resp. non abelian, more precisely isomorphic to $Q_8$ or $D_8$, the quaternion and the dihedral group of order $8$ respectively).
+In fact, we construct the first examples in the literature of families of real biquadratic fields for which the layers of the cyclotomic $\mathbb Z_2$-extension satisfy the previous conditions and whose unramified abelian $2$-Iwasawa modules are isomorphic to $\ZZ/2\ZZ\times \ZZ/2\ZZ$; hence these fields satisfy Greenberg’s conjecture.